bonjohen/reagent/README.md

 2. List all research sessions
 3. Start a new research session
 4. Resume a specific session
+5. Generate research questions only
-5. Exit
+6. Exit

 When starting a new session, you will be prompted to enter a research topic.
 The agent will then:
+1. Generate research questions to explore different aspects of the topic
-1. Plan the research by generating search queries
+2. Plan the research by generating search queries
-2. Execute those searches
+3. Execute those searches
-3. Synthesize the results into a comprehensive report
+4. Synthesize the results into a comprehensive report

 After completing a session, you can continue working with the same session or start a new one.